Pinched Nerve In The Neck

 Treatment for a (Compressed) Pinched Neck Nerve

 Treating a pinched nerve is similar to treating other issues.
-Getting rid of the inflammation is the initial goal.
+In other words, getting rid of the inflammation is the goal.
 This may be done with:

 - Anti-Inflammatory medications